Table Manners Guide

 Who Sits Where at a Business Lunch and Dinner

 At a business lunch or dinner where spouses are not present, guests are more likely to be seated in accordance with their importance.
-The guest of honor is seated to the right of the host, with a second guest of honor seated to the left.
-Less important guests are arranged, often according to rank, around the table.

 And, how, you may wonder, do you go about ranking your guests?
 It's not so difficult as it sounds.
 Here are guests who would be honored: